+Before treatment

-Before treatment - You may eat and drink before your treatment, although we recommend a light meal only - Please try to make sure that you are not constipated for your treatment, as this can make locating the stone using X-ray or ultra sound more difficult - Do not bring any valuables with you - Allow 2 hours for your visit (although the actual treatment time is 20 to 30 minutes) - You should have someone to collect you as you may be unable to drive (due to the pain relief you may be given) Please let us know in advance if you:
+- You may eat and drink before your treatment, although we recommend a light meal only. - Please try to make sure that you are not constipated for your treatment, as this can make locating the stone using X-ray or ultra sound more difficult. - Do not bring any valuables with you. - Allow 2 hours for your visit (although the actual treatment time is 20 to 30 minutes). - You should have someone to collect you from the hospital after your treatment, as you may be unable to drive (due to the pain relief given).

+Please let us know in advance if you: